nzaupa/FPGA_resonant_converter/ResonantConverterBook/docs/diary/2024_diary.md

 7 May - Checking for the delay: it is actually there, around 600ns.
 Using $\phi<<1$ creates more glitching.
 I do not know the reason.
 The definition of the set in x-coordinates was inverse (1 is negative and 0 positive).
+It seems better by taking the zero zone as half plane.
+At least we cover the case phi=0.